 A collection of 13 portraits, was first shown at Studio Blueboat in 2012.
 It captured some famous (Bob Brown, Julian Assange, Cadel Evans) and some not so famous Australian's, obliquely asking the viewer to asses the fortunes of the subject.

-Exhibited at FortyFiveDownstairs in September 2015, this collection of images was made in and around New Delhi in the month prior to Modi’s election victory.
 The social problems he inherited such as poverty, over population, lack of health care, the treatment of women, religious intolerance and endemic pollution seemed almost insurmountable.
 However, they remain addressed each day by a people with boundless optimism, a dogged will to survive, and an ability to create things of beauty out of the most desperate circumstances.
+This collection of images was made in and around New Delhi in the month prior to Modi’s election victory in 2015.